2016: what did I do this year?

 In Lanzarote’s been easy.

-Not sure I’m good enough when I’m doing it in London! 🙂
+Not sure I’m good enough when I’m back in London! 🙂

 Be confident: public speaking hero